cristianoliveira/aerospace-ipc/docs/MIGRATION-2-to-3.md

 - **Clearer API Boundaries**: Each service has a focused responsibility
 - **Easier Testing**: Services can be tested and mocked independently
 - **More Intuitive**: Method names clearly indicate which service they belong to
+- **Unified Focus API**: All focus operations (by window ID, direction, DFS, DFS index) use a single `SetFocus` method with a unified args struct, making it easier to switch between focus methods

 ## Need Help?